Joywin2412/nitjsrsecurity1/README.md

 the farmers under one polygon.
 The key idea is the soil temperature is almost constant across a small polygon which will make our data more reliable and foster relevant advices through the medium of farmers phone.
+Machine learning is added in the homepage to predict the crop yield given a set of features

 <img width="882" alt="Screenshot 2023-04-25 190851" src="https://user-images.githubusercontent.com/78720314/234297088-09b777ad-b5b6-42d6-892d-32b81ce0f6d5.png">